-She had to sleep in our room that night in a big green oversized chair because we needed to make sure she was not going to harm herself.
+She had to sleep in our room that night in the big green oversized chair I had in the corner because we needed to make sure she was not going to harm herself.
 The night passed uneventfully.

-That next day, Friday, we were behind on things we were to do make a secure environment.
+That next day, Friday, we were behind on things we were to do make a secure environment because we did not have much notice for her discharge date.
 We had to purchase the kind of locks that require keys and install those same locks, and we had to purge our household.
 We had to remove as much as we could from easy access for her, this included, don’t forget, paperclips, scissors, anything that could be used for self-harm.
 Think about your own household; this is an enormous task.
 Every room, every drawer.
 It was easier to put locks on doors and simply close off her sibling’s rooms, bathrooms or the office.
 But what do you do about the kitchen?
 Or all the other open areas in your home?
 And drawers?
 And even knick knacks on shelves?
 And what about the garage?